SerLinkzero/copy_pass_settings/README.md

 # Copy Pass Settings

-This simple addon copies the render pass settings of the current view layer to any selected ones in the file.
+This simple Blender addon copies the render pass settings of the current view layer to any selected ones in the file.

 A new panel named `Copy Pass Settings` is added to the View Layer Properties.
 The UI should be quite self-explanatory.